 \section{Abstract}

-The no-masking theorem for quantum information proves that it is impossible to encode an input state into a larger bipartite entangled state such that full information is stored in the correlation, but the individual subsystems have no information about the input state.
-Here, we ask the question: Is it possible to mask an observable such that the information about the observable is available in the joint system, but individual subsystems reveal nothing about the imprints of observable?
-This generalises the notion of no-masking theorem to quantum observables.
-We prove that for qubit systems, an arbitrary observable cannot be masked.
-Subsequently, we generalise the no-masking theorem for observables in higher dimensions.
-We also prove a no-hiding theorem for observables which goes beyond the conservation laws under symmetry operations.
-Furthermore, we prove that the famous unconditional no-bit commitment result follows from the no-masking theorem for observbles.
+The no-masking theorem for quantum information proves that it is impossible to encode an arbitrary input state into a larger bipartite entangled state such that the full information is stored in the correlation but the individual subsystems have no information about the input state.
+Here, we ask the question: Is it possible to mask an observable such that the information about the observable is available in the joint system, but individual subsystems reveal nothing about the imprints of the observable?
+This generalizes the notion of masking to observables.
+We show that a universal unitary that can mask an arbitrary observable in any dimension does not exist.
+For a qubit system, we show that the masking operation for a given observable is locally unitarily connected to the SWAP operation.
+This suggests a conservation law for information content of observables that goes beyond the conservation laws under symmetry operations.
+Furthermore, we prove that the unconditional no-bit commitment result follows from the no-masking theorem for observables.
 Our results can have important applications in quantum information and quantum communication where we encode information not in states but in observables.